Lucas-Tito/Shutdown_Program/README.md

 # Observations

 + colored version doesn't work on terminals like cmd.
-+ for practicality, use stable version.
++ for practicality, use recomended version.

 <br><br><br>